nss-evening-web-development/curriculum/src/data/curriculum/python/week-01/lab/python-intro.md

 print(sys.path)
 ```

-In the AREPL window, you would see something like
+If you were to run this file, you would see something like
 > ['', '/Users/student/.pyenv/versions/3.4.3/lib/python34.zip', '/Users/student/.pyenv/versions/3.4.3/lib/python3.4', '/Users/student/.pyenv/versions/3.4.3/lib/python3.4/lib-dynload', '/Users/student/.pyenv/versions/3.4.3/lib/python3.4/site-packages']

 ## Import Your Module